In this PHP tutorial, we will show you how to sort array keys in a reverse / descending order.

 In the examples below, we will sort the keys in descending order while maintaining the key-to-value correlations.

 //An example PHP array $fruits = array( 2 => 'Orange', 9 => 'Apple', 3 => 'Banana', 1 => 'Grapes', 4 => 'Mango' ); //Use PHP's krsort function to //sort the array keys in a DESCENDING / Reverse order krsort($fruits); //var_dump the array out var_dump($fruits);

-To sort these keys in a descending order so that key 9 is at the top of the array and key 1 is at the bottom of the array, we need to use PHP’s krsort function.
+To sort these keys in a descending order so that key 9 is at the top of the array and key 1 is at the bottom of the array, we will need to use the krsort function.

 If you run the example above, you will see that the krsort function sorts our array and re-orders it like so:

-As you can see, the keys in our array have been sorted in a reverse order.
-Moreover, each key still correlates to the same element.
+As you can see, the keys in our array are now in reverse order.
+Furthermore, each key still correlates to the same element.

 //Incorrect way of using krsort. $fruits = krsort($fruits);

 The PHP code above will overwrite our $fruits array with a boolean TRUE variable, which is something that we obviously do not want to happen.

 krsort does not need to return the sorted array because the original array is passed in as a reference.
 This basically means that the function will modify the array directly.